hexpm/hexpm/lib/hexpm/web/templates/docs/publish.html.md

 #### Documentation

-Documentation is automatically published to (hexdocs.pm)[https://hexdocs.pm] when you publish your package.
-If you only want to publish the package itself you can pass the `--package` flag `mix hex.publish`, similarly if you want (re)publish the documentation of an existing package version you can pass `--docs`.
+Documentation is automatically published to [hexdocs.pm](https://hexdocs.pm) when you publish your package.
+If you only want to publish the package itself you can run `mix hex.publish package`, similarly if you want to (re)publish the documentation of an existing package version you can run `mix hex.publish docs`.

 Before publishing documentation, Hex will build the documentation by running the `mix docs` task to make sure it is up to date.
 The main documentation tool for Elixir, `ex_doc` provides this task so if you add it as a dependency you don't have to do anything else to get automatic documentation builds when you publish your package.
-Check out the (documentation for ex_doc)[https://hexdocs.pm/ex_doc/readme.html] for information on how to configure your docs, we recommend building your docs locally with `mix docs` before publishing them to Hex.
-Finally also take a look at the (Elixir guide for writing documentation)[https://hexdocs.pm/elixir/writing-documentation.html] for suggestions and best practices.
+Check out the [documentation for ex_doc](https://hexdocs.pm/ex_doc/readme.html) for information on how to configure your docs, we recommend building your docs locally with `mix docs` before publishing them to Hex.
+Finally also take a look at the [Elixir guide for writing documentation](https://hexdocs.pm/elixir/writing-documentation.html) for suggestions and best practices.

-If want to use another documentation tool or do post-processing on the build from ex_doc you can alias the `docs` task, check the (task alias docs)[https://hexdocs.pm/mix/Mix.html#module-aliases] for more information.
+If want to use another documentation tool or do post-processing on the build from ex_doc you can alias the `docs` task, check the [task alias docs](https://hexdocs.pm/mix/Mix.html#module-aliases) for more information.
 Built documentation should be put in the `doc/` directory with at least an `index.html` file.

 #### Example mix.exs file